Tag your cached content to purge it with a single request.

 Consider these points before you add this behavior to your property:

 Cache Tag doesn't work with Quick Retry.
-Cache Tag is not compatible with the multi-threaded store entry functionality that the Quick Retry behavior uses.
+Cache Tag is not compatible with the Quick Retry behavior.
 Don't include both behaviors in a rule for the same request.

 You can use this behavior in one of two ways.
 You can either use it to directly add a cache tag to the object when it's first put into the edge servers' cache, or define tags at the origin server level with an